 - Mooring Systems

 *At the time of writing, this order is formally known as the Minor Works and Waters Order, an amended version of the order established under previous legislation.
-Revisions to the order are in process.
+Revisions to the order are in progress.
 Please see the NPP website for links to the most up-to-date information.

-Please note — If your work does not meet the criteria established for the Minor Works Order, an application is required if your work is located on a scheduled navigable water (see “Do I need to apply?” above).
+Please note — If your work does not meet the criteria established for the Minor Works Order, an application is required if your work is located on a scheduled navigable water (see “Do I need to apply?”).
 You must receive the NPP decision before constructing, placing, altering, rebuilding, removing or decommissioning the work.